What is Compassion Focused Therapy?

 - Moral Courage

-This CFT Compassion Formula worksheet is designed to help you come to a compassion-informed and de-shaming understanding of your life and experiences.
+Download this free printable/fillable worksheet and use CFT to help you come to a compassion-informed and de-shaming understanding of your life and experiences.